-You don’t arrive here by chance… When you look on those splendid reviews from TripAdvisor, you’ll figure it out from the first paragraphs that you must experience a dinner here.
+You don’t arrive here by chance… When you look at those splendid reviews from TripAdvisor, you’ll figure it out from the first paragraphs that you must experience a dinner here.
 Hidden in the little streets and charming squares between the famous Rialto fish market and Campo San Polo, this restaurant is filled daily with the freshest ingredients and visitors who love being embraced by the local life.
-Open the seafood based traditional menu and get ready to satisfy all your needs with mouth-watering dishes.
-We’ll recommend ordering cuttlefish in the venetian style (black sauce) with soft polenta or tagliolini with “secoe” (special traditional ragù of meat) and parmesan cheese.
+Open the seafood-based traditional menu and get ready to satisfy all your needs with mouth-watering dishes.
+We’ll recommend ordering cuttlefish in the Venetian style (black sauce) with soft polenta or tagliolini with “secoe” (special traditional ragù of meat) and parmesan cheese.
 Sounds very tasty, isn’t it?
 The prices are very reasonable and the atmosphere is very authentic.
 Book your table and go for it… you won’t regret it!

 Osteria alle Testiere

 This is a lovely seafood restaurant located near Santa Maria Formosa.
 The serving staff is more than welcoming and friendly and the food is quite exceptional.
 The daily menu depends on the availability of fresh fish at the market.
 Also, the pistachio cake is to die for!
 Make sure to make reservations, as it’s a tiny little restaurant that fills up very quickly!